 Warner Bros.
 Interactive Entertainment today announced that it will develop and publish the Cars 3 video game, scheduled for 2017, based on the upcoming Disney•Pixar film.
 The game will be developed by Avalanche Software, which has re-opened under Warner Bros.
 Interactive Entertainment and will be led by John Blackburn.
 Warner Bros.
 Interactive Entertainment has also obtained rights to the Octane engine technology, previously developed by Avalanche Software, which will be used to develop the Cars 3 title.

-If the Avalanche Software name sounds familiar, it's because they are the same company which was previously owned by Disney and produced the popular, Disney Infinity game.
-With the back end team being led by John Blackburn (former SVP & GM of Disney Infinity) and the software running on the "Octane" engine (the driving force behind Disney Infinity), we would anticipate the game will carry over some of the look and movement abilities from Disney Infinity — and that's not a bad thing at all!
+If the Avalanche Software name sounds familiar, it’s because they are the same company that was previously owned by Disney and produced the popular, Disney Infinity game.
+With the back end team being led by John Blackburn (former SVP & GM of Disney Infinity) and the software running on the “Octane” engine (the driving force behind Disney Infinity), we would anticipate the game will carry over some of the look and movement abilities from Disney Infinity — and that’s not a bad thing at all!

 “It is a tremendous pleasure to welcome Avalanche Software into our development stable, and we look forward to working with our new team, Pixar Animation Studios, and DCPI [Disney Consumer Products and Interactive Media] to create Cars 3 based on the upcoming film and hugely popular franchise,” said David Haddad, President, Warner Bros.
 Interactive Entertainment.
 “The Avalanche talent and technology are a great addition to our group of outstanding developers, and we are excited for this Cars 3 game as well as all of the future games the team will create under John’s leadership.”